 - 2.37 Create, maintain or enhance rural community identity by: - 1.
 Identifying and reinforcing community boundaries; - 2.
-Identifying important natural landscape features and requiring these to be preserved; - 3.
+Identifying important natural landscape features; - 3.
 Requiring identified important natural landscape features be preserved as part of the development process.

 Strategy 2.37-1: Maintain an inventory of important natural landscape features in each rural community and preserve them through the Design Review Process or other appropriate means.